 How to Grow Stevia Herb Plants

-While the plants do not like wet soils, they also do not like dry soils, either.
-Keep the soil moist, not wet.
+While the plants do not like wet soils, they also do not like dry soils either.
+So, check the moisture level in the soil before adding water.
+Keep the soil evenly moist, not wet during the entire growing season.
 Mulching plants helps to retain good moisture levels.

 Pinch back plant growing tips, to create bushy growth.

-Over winter the plant sin cold, or freezing weather.
-They are not tolerant below 45 ° F. They are good houseplants.
+Over winter Stevia plants in cold, or freezing weather.
+They are not tolerant below 45 ° F. But, they are good houseplants.

 Harvesting and Drying Stevia Leaves

 You can harvest Stevia leaves as soon as there is enough to use.
-Pick leaves in the morning, when sweetness is at its maximum.
+Pick leaves in the morning after the dew has dried off the plants.
+Early morning is when sweetness is at its maximum.

 Harvest the entire plant in the fall before the first frost.
-Hang plants upside down to dry, in a well-ventilated area.
+First, cut the plant back to a few inches above the ground.
+Next, hang plants upside down to dry, in a well-ventilated area.
 After they are dry, remove the leaves.
 You can also use the tender, young growing tips.
-More on Drying Herbs

 Use a coffee grinder to powder the dried leaves.
 Store powdered leaves in an air-tight container.